Getting Back in Gear

 Drink Lots of Water

 The liver is the main organ involved in detoxing the body naturally.
 The liver needs plenty of water to work efficiently.
 Drinking water assists the liver in its natural detox process.
 Additionally, it helps keep your skin clear and relieves bloating.
-Water can also make you feel fuller, thus satisfying lingering cravings.
+Water can also make you feel fuller; thus satisfying lingering cravings, too.

-Now that all the junk food is out of your diet, healthy foods should be incorporated into their place.
+Now that all the junk food is out of your diet, healthy foods should be (re)incorporated into their place.
 Healthy foods start to tell the body what to expect for energy.
-They replenish depleted stores of vitamins and minerals while also providing adequate nutrition.
+They replenish depleted stores of vitamins and minerals while also providing adequate nutrition without the cravings and crash.

 One of the best ways to rebound from a holiday food-fest is to hop in the gym and sweat it out.
 Not only will your body thank you, but so will your mind.
-You will feel more motivation after just the first workout!
+You may even feel more motivation after just the first workout!
+We know that for some a gym or intense workout isn't accessible, and that's okay!
+Start to incorporate more mindful movements in your daily routine - take a different route when walking your dog, walk a lap around the office on your break(s), take 5 minutes every few hours to stand up and do some light stretching and movements!

 Detox Your Liver